ApryseSDK/nodejs-mail-to-pdf/README.md

 # pdftron-mail-to-pdf
-Convert emails EML, MSG to a PDF with all attachments.
+Convert emails EML to a PDF with all attachments.
 The library uses [Mailparser by Nodemailer](https://nodemailer.com/extras/mailparser/) for parsing emails, and [PDFTron SDK](https://www.pdftron.com/documentation/nodejs) for conversion from HTML to a PDF, image to PDF and MS Office to PDF.

 ## Install
 ```